Auction

 and for reducing the incidence of inherent diseases.
 A hobbyist breeder

-can expect to pay $300-$500 for a herd improvement quality pure standard
+can expect to pay $300-$500 for a herd improvement quality standard

-We get feedback from clients that they have seen advertised
+We have received feedback from clients saying they have seen advertised

 an ebony chinchilla that is, for example, "7th generation ebony."

-This is often used as a supposedly positive selling point in advertisements,
+It appears that this terms is used as a supposedly positive selling point in advertisements,

 but my initial reaction is that the seller is highly misinformed about